D4viMartins/D4viMartins/README.md

 💡 **Some things I’ve been working on:**
 - 🔐 Password Manager with Tkinter
-- 📅 Birthday Email Automation using SMTP
+- 📅 Email Automation using SMTP
 - 🧠 Flashcard App for learning Spanish ↔ Portuguese
 - ⏰ Pomodoro Timer for productivity
 - ⚡ n8n Automations integrating AI APIs